 Arguably the Windors produce the most flavourful beans, and like all good things they take a little longer to develop.
 Windsors are not particularly hardy and so this type is not recommended for Autumn sowing.
 Windsor crops are not as bountiful as the Longpods as each pod only carries 4 or 5 beans.

 Dwarf beans tend to be bushy with short pods and are ideal for small plots of land or for growing in containers.
 Dwarf broad bean varieties are also ideal for growing in exposed sites and with the use of cloches.
 Dwarf plants reach a height of about 30cm and have a yield of 4 or 5 beans in each pod.

-The Longpod is the most common variety of broad bean and have long, slender pods (hence the name).
+The Longpod is the most common variety of broad bean and has long, slender pods (hence the name).
 This type of broad bean is usually heavy cropping with each pod containing around 10 beans.
-Longpod are the largest type and the plants can reach heights of over 2 metres and so need supporting.
+Longpod is the largest type and the plants can reach heights of over 2 metres and so need supporting.

 To give your broad bean seeds the best start you might want to sow them indoors in a propagator.
 Alternatively and as broad beans produce long roots, you could try germinating them in used toilet rolls!

-Broad bean seeds can be sown directly into the ground, or containers outside and is very straightforward.
-Choose a well drained, sheltered and sunny site.
+Broad bean seeds can be sown directly into the ground, or containers outside and are very straightforward.
+Choose a well-drained, sheltered and sunny site.
 Dig the ground well before sowing any seeds and improve the soil by either add some manure or some leaf mould.
 Sow in staggered rows with one bean seed placed about 5cm deep and 20-25cm apart.
 Water remember to protect the ground if frost is still about.